danigrande/ai-product-strategy/01-the-bet/prototype.md

 ## What I Built
 <!-- One sentence: what does this prototype demonstrate? -->
-A functional prototype of the World Cup pool with an AI agent
+A functional prototype of the World Cup pool with an AI agent.

 ## Tool Used
 <!-- v0 / Cursor / Lovable / other -->